How to Start a Coffee Shop or Cafe: An Architect’s Perspective

 Part 2: Coffee Shop Site Selection – Location, Location, Location

-What to look for in a coffee shop or café space and how to know if it’s the right fit.
+What to look for in a coffee shop or café space – and how to know if it’s the right fit.

 So you’ve got a vision.
-You’ve mapped out the vibe, the people, the coffee, maybe even the exact color of the barista’s beanie.
+You’ve mapped out the vibe, the people, the coffee – maybe even the exact color of the barista’s beanie.
+Now comes one of the biggest decisions in the whole process: choosing a location.

-There are plenty of practical factors to consider: foot traffic, square footage, lease terms, and proximity to your target customers all play a big role in shaping your business.
 But there’s another layer to this decision that’s harder to quantify (and that’s where we come in): uncovering and amplifying the underlying character of a space in a way that aligns with your vision, your goals, and your brand.

 “There can never be great art unless it can possess a spiritual quality.
 If there is no spiritual quality in architecture, it would just be plain lumber.”

-Frank Lloyd Wright
+– Frank Lloyd Wright

-Some spaces carry a quiet kind of character that isn’t always obvious at first glance, an energy, a presence (some might even say a “soul” especially after their second espresso).
+Some spaces carry a quiet kind of character that isn’t always obvious at first glance-an energy, a presence (some might even say a “soul”-especially after their second espresso).
 It might be tucked behind an old t-bar ceiling or revealed in the way natural light moves through the room.
 But with the right eye and a bit of imagination, that spark can be uncovered and elevated.

-In our architectural process, we like to get involved early, sometimes even while clients are touring spaces with their real estate agent.
+In our architectural process, we like to get involved early-sometimes even while clients are touring spaces with their real estate agent.
 We help spot hidden potential and shape it into something that feels authentic and uniquely theirs.
 For clients who want to go a step further before signing a lease, we offer a quick feasibility study: a site visit, consultation, sketch floor plan, and early budget pricing through one of our trusted contractor partners.
-It’s a smart way to understand what a space can become, and what it might take to get there.
+It’s a smart way to understand what a space can become-and what it might take to get there.

-Over the years, we’ve helped dozens of café and coffee shop owners find the right space, and we’ve learned exactly what to look for (and what to avoid).
+Over the years, we’ve helped dozens of café and coffee shop owners find the right space – and we’ve learned exactly what to look for (and what to avoid).
 From zoning issues to hidden buildout costs, there are key factors that can make or break your project.
-Just as important, we’ve learned how to spot potential, even when it’s not obvious at first glance, and how to shape it into something that truly works for your vision.
+Just as important, we’ve learned how to spot potential – even when it’s not obvious at first glance – and how to shape it into something that truly works for your vision.

 In the next sections, we’ll break down what really matters when choosing a location for your coffee shop or café, including:

-These are the tools we use to help our clients choose the right space, and uncover its full potential.
+These are the tools we use to help our clients choose the right space – and uncover its full potential.
 Let’s dive in.

 1. Your Café Concept and Customer Base

 Below are some common customer types, along with a few of our favorite local examples (including some we’ve had the pleasure of designing).
 And no, these groups aren’t mutually exclusive.
-Your café isn’t a nightclub with a dress code.
-It’s more like a beautifully caffeinated ecosystem.
+Your café isn’t a nightclub with a dress code – it’s more like a beautifully caffeinated ecosystem.

 The Commuter